 Low vision is an every day reality for those of us with Albinism and there is some good work underway.
 It is useful for parents and those with significant input to a child’s development to know about Low Vision.

 Albinism Trust advocates for improved eye care including provision of affordable and accessible Low Vision Services.
-We are pleased to have collaborated with the Ministry Of Health and others looking into development of Low Vision services in New Zealand.
+We are pleased to have collaborated with the Ministry Of Health and others looking into the development of Low Vision services in New Zealand.
+Albinism NZ has actively supported investigations by the Ministry Of Health into Low Vision Services.
+Here is the report which was published in mid-2017. living-with-low-vision-2017

 It is important to have competent assessment of Low Vision needs.
 Albinism Trust is pleased to commend for your consultation Naomi Meltzer, Low Vision Consultant & Optometrist at ‘Low Vision Services’ in Auckland Phone (09) 520 5208 www.lowvisionservices.nz